SvenMichaelKlose/ingle/src/ultifs/README.md

 UltiFS has been written in C mostly.
-On launch it copies itself to RAM banks 117 (BLK1) to 119 (BLK3), modifies the KERNALs I/O vectors to point at a wedge at $9800 and does a BASIC cold start.
+On launch it copies itself to RAM banks 117 (BLK1) to 119 (BLK3), modifies the KERNALs I/O vectors to point to a wedge at $9800 and does a BASIC cold start.
 The primary wedge is responsible for banking the secondary wedge in to BLK1.
 It checks if the device number is
 12. If it's not, it returns to the primary wedge to